Budashiri

 She came from the Khongirad clan.
-Her father was Prince Consort Diwabala, Prince of Lu, and her mother was Princess Supreme Sengge Ragi of Lu.
+Her father was Prince Consort Diwabala, Prince of Lu, and her mother was Princess Supreme of Lu, Sengge Ragi.

 Empress of Yuan

 It is uncertain when Budashiri became the wife of Tugh Temür, though she became empress in 1328 when her husband ascended the throne for the first time.
 In the early part of 1329, she received the imperial seal.

 During her husband's reign, the empress was responsible for exiling the young Toghon Temür to Goryeo, and then to Henan.
 Her claim was that he was not the actual son of Khutughtu Khan Kusala (Emperor Mingzong), Tugh Temür's older brother.
 It was during Toghon Temür's exile that Budashiri also arranged for the execution of his stepmother, Babusha, having accused her of the coup against her late husband.